einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 let toss p = tossBox >> p
 ```

-That’s all the transformations we’ll use.
+That's all the transformations we'll use.
 We can of course combine transformations, e.g:

 ```fsharp
 (turn >> turn >> flip >> toss)